polipones/pod-hugo-main-website/content/services/pod-o-gym/index.en.md

 Sauna room is a dry type of sauna (only heat) for 2 to 4 people.
 It is imperative to read our rules before using sauna, in which you will also find how to pay for sauna.

-You can reserve sauna from reservation system here: <https://olymp.pod.cvut.cz>.
-Use same login credentials as to Hydra.
+You can reserve sauna from reservation system here: <https://hydra.pod.cvut.cz/reservations/>.

 #### Operation rules